SlackHacky/Configurations/config/examples/Tronxy/X5SA/HOWTO-INSTALL.md

 ***If you already flashed Marlin the old way then you need restore your Chitu backup to use this method.
 This will make all your future installs easier.***

-# Flashing Marlin Firmware MANUALLY (OBSOLETE!)
+# Flashing Marlin Firmware MANUALLY

-OBSOLETE!
-JUST USE THE FIRST METHOD.
+Now sometimes the only way - since Tronxy removed Bootloader on some boards around early 2021

 1. Turn off the printer
 2. Open the board case
 3. Remove the "boot" jumper (1) as the image.
 4. Change the V source jumper (2) from 5V to USB.
-5. Open [STM Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) (linux, mac, windows) or [FLASHER-STM32](https://www.st.com/en/development-tools/flasher-stm32.html) (only windows)
+5. Open [STM Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) (linux, mac, windows)
 6. Flash the YOUR-MARLIN-DIR/.pio/build/chitu_f103/firmware.bin at 0x08000000
 7. After the Flash is done, put the back the boot jumper (1) and the V source jumper to 5V.
 8. Turn on the printer